semperson/SafariWallpaper/README.md

 2. Install SafariWallpaper

 ## Compiling
-  - Depends on libGcUniversal & libKitten
+  - Depends on libGcUniversal and libKitten
   - You may want to edit the `Makefiles` to suit your theos installation

 ## Note